 When SC register bit 0, VV (Value Volatile), is 1, the value set by this command is held even after power on and the occurrence of a hard reset.
-When the VV bit is 0, the value set by this command becomes invalid when the power is turned on or a hard reset occurs, and the maximum address returns to the value most lately set when VV bit = 1.
-(The value by VV bit = 0 is held in case that this command with VV bit = 1 has not been issued or had set the default value, and hard reset occurs.)
+When the VV bit is 0, the value set by this command becomes invalid when the power is turned on or a hard reset occurs, and the maximum address returns to the value (default value if not set) most lately set when VV bit = 1.